More of the Music of ZZ Top

 We shelved the project for another day.
 In the interim we kept buying domestic pressings — originals and reissues — in the hopes that something good would come our way.

-Fast forward four years.
-It’s 2015.
+Fast forward to 2015.
 We drop the needle on a random pressing and finally — finally — hear a copy that rocks like we knew a ZZ Top album should.
-With that LP as a benchmark we got a shootout up and running and the result is the record you see here.
+With that LP as a benchmark, we got a shootout up and running and the result is the record you see here.

 How did the WB remaster fare once we had some truly Hot Stamper pressings to play it against?